Dubbo - West

 Table Chart PROFILE FAQ

-Dubbo - West has a skilled workforce with an unemployment rate of 3.6% as of June 2025.
-It has 5,047 residents in work, with an unemployment rate matching Rest of NSW's 3.7%.
+Dubbo - West has an unemployment rate of 3.6% as of June 2025, with 5,047 residents employed.
+The unemployment rate is in line with the Rest of NSW's rate of 3.7%, and workforce participation stands at 60.5%.

-In the year ending June 2025, Dubbo - West's labour force decreased by 1.8%, with employment declining by 3.1%, leading to a 1.3 percentage point rise in unemployment rate.
-Meanwhile, Rest of NSW saw an employment decline of 0.1%, labour force growth of 0.3%, and a 0.4 percentage point increase in unemployment.
-State-level data from Sep-25 shows NSW's employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-National unemployment is 4.5%, with national employment growth of 0.26%.
-Jobs and Skills Australia projects national employment to grow by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Dubbo - West's employment mix suggests local growth of approximately 6.5% over five years and 13.7% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.
+In contrast, Rest of NSW experienced an employment decline of 0.1%, labour force growth of 0.3%, and a 0.4 percentage point increase in unemployment.
+National employment forecasts from Jobs and Skills Australia, released in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Dubbo - West's employment mix suggests local growth of approximately 6.5% over five years and 13.7% over ten years.

 Frequently Asked Questions - Employment